ckswjd99-at-snu/SHPC-2023-2/FinalProject/README.md

 ## Optimization Methods to Apply

+- [x] Synchronously offload input to other nodes using MPI

 - [ ] Asynchronously offload input to other nodes using MPI

-- [ ] Calculate multiple batches at once
+- [x] Calculate multiple batches at once

 - [ ] Calculate each operators with CUDA: `conv1d`, `layernorm`, `relu`, `maxpool1d`, `linear`, etc.
     - [ ] Create CUDA version of each operators